camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/tasklist-api-rest/controllers/tasklist-api-rest-variables-controller.md

 #### Responses

 :::caution
-Starting with the upcoming release, we're making changes to the response format for a `200` status.
+Starting with the `8.3` release, we're making changes to the response format for a `200` status.
 The returned JSON will be simplified as follows:

 Current response: